Derivative-free optimization is competitive for aerodynamic design optimization in moderate dimensions: Optimization problem

 In all optimization runs, we use the following solver settings for each algorithm, that were held fixed across the experiments.
-For the \texttt{L-BFGS-B} and \tc~methods, we set a gradient norm tolerance (gtol) of $10^{-4}$, with \texttt{L-BFGS-B} also using a maximum number of iterations (maxiter) of $500$.
-For the \texttt{NM} algorithm, we set the function absolute tolerance (fatol) to $10^{-4}$.
-For the \texttt{SLSQP} method, we set ftol to $10^{-9}$, to terminate the algorithm when the relative change in the objective function between successive iterations falls below this threshold.
-For the \texttt{TNC} method, we set the function tolerance (ftol) to $10^{-4}$ and gtol to $10^{-3}$.
-For the \texttt{COBYLA} method, we set the convergence tolerance (tol) to $10^{-9}$ , terminating when both the maximum constraint violation and changes in the objective function become sufficiently small.
+For the \texttt{L-BFGS-B} we set a projected gradient infinity norm tolerance (\texttt{gtol}) while limiting the maximum number of search steps (\texttt{maxiter}) to $500$.
+For \tnc, in addition to \texttt{gtol}, we also set a tolerance for relative objective function change \texttt{ftol}.
+The tolerance for \slsqp~(\texttt{ftol}) and \tc~(\texttt{gtol}) collectively controls Lagrangian gradient infinity norm and maximum constraint violation (MCV).
+Whereas for the unconstrained DFO method \nm, the tolerance (\texttt{fatol}) controls the absolute difference in the objective value between iterations, for \cobyla, \texttt{tol} and \texttt{catol} are the lower bound on the trust-region size and MCV, respectively.
+Finally, for \bo, the algorithm is run for a specified budget of function evaluations.
+The specific tolerances and their respective values for each algorithm are summarized in \Cref{tab:tolerances}.
 Additionally, we normalize the design variables to be bounded by $[0,1]$ to remove any undesirable influence of the scales of the design variables.
-We leverage the optimization routines within the open-source \texttt{SciPy} library.
+We leverage the optimization routines within the open-source \texttt{SciPy}~\cite{virtanen2020scipy} library.

 {\bf Remark 4.} Note that we don't restart the local optimization algorithms with a randomized choice of $\x_0$.
-Instead, $\x_0$ is chosen from the initial pool of seed points provided to \bo~that corresponds to the best feasible objective value.
+Instead, $\x_0$ is chosen from the initial pool of seed points provided to \bo~that corresponds to the best feasible objective value. \changethree{This way, we ensure we don't disadvantage local optimization methods with a starting point worse than that of BO.
+On the other hand, BO is repeated $3$ times particularly to address the stochasticity of the seed point selection.}

+{\bf Remark 5.} We choose disparate tolerances for algorithms due to the following reasons.
+First, \texttt{SciPy} exposes different termination metrics and semantics for each solver.
+For example, \slsqp~and \tc~uses a single tolerance that controls several tests simultaneously (objective change, Lagrangian gradient, and maximum constraint violation).
+On the other hand, \bfgs~exposes both a tolerance for relative decrease in the objective and the projected gradient infinity norm; the two control fundamentally different notions -- function decrease vs. stationarity.
+Second, we had to make tweaks to algorithm tolerances independently to drive them toward convergence.